ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 <!--    4.
 The number of normal modes identified, and some information on how the frequency of that normal mode is calculated.
 This is really for reference only.
 You will see something like `Representation     7      1 modes - Calculated using symmetry` -->

-### Another example: the CFC molecule
-Now that you have run your first normal mode calculation, let's practice it on another molecule called CFC.
-It is a major green gas molecule.
-It has a similar structure as the methane molecule, but the H atoms are replaced by three Cl and one F atoms.

-!!! example "Task 3 - normal modes of the CFC molecule"
-    - Go to the directory `02_CFC`.
-There should be two input files.
-One for `pw.x` and one for `ph.x`.
-Note that in our input file, the first atom is the C atom, the second to fourth atoms are the Cl atoms, and the fifth atom is the F atom.

-    - Run `pw.x < 01_CCl3F_scf.in > pw.out` and `ph.x < 02_CCl3F_ph.in > ph.out`.
-Inspect the `matdyn` file after the calculation has finished.
-This will probably take a few minutes.

-    ??? success "What is the highest frequency of the normal modes?"
-        The highest frequency mode is 29.9 THz.

-    ??? success "Which mode is dominated by the vibration of the CF bond?"
-        Mode 15.
-In this mode, the displacements of the C and F atoms are much larger than the the Cl atoms.
-So these are the modes where the vibration of the CF bond dominates the normal mode.

-    ??? success "In which mode does the CF bond don't vibrate at all?"
-        Mode 4.

-    ??? success "Is the highest vibrational frequency of the CFC molecule lower or higher than that of the methane molecule?"
-        It is lower than that of the methane molecule.

-    ??? success "Optional task: how can we estimate the oscillation frequency of the highest energy mode? " Mode 15 corresponds to the normal mode where the CF bond dominates the vibration.
-We can perform a back-of-the-envelope calculation to estimate the oscillation frequency of the CF bond, $\omega_{\mathrm{CF}}$, from the oscillation frequency of the CH bond, $\omega_{\mathrm{CH}}$, with the equation $\frac{\omega_{\mathrm{CF}}}{\omega_{\mathrm{CH}}}=\sqrt{\frac{k_\mathrm{CF}}{k_\mathrm{CH}}\frac{m_H}{m_F}}$ .
-The $k$'s denotes the spring constant associated with each chemical bond, and $m$ denotes the atomic masses.
-In other words, the higher the mass, the slower the oscillation.
-The stronger the spring constant, the faster the oscillation.

-        $m_H$ is about 20 times smaller than $m_F$, and the binding energy of the CF bond is about 1.3 times that of the CH bond (from Wikipedia).
-Therefore, we can expect the increase in mass to be the dominating factor in the reduction of the oscillation frequencies.
-Hence, the highest oscillation frequency is reduced in CFC.

-        In fact, if we replace the ratio of spring constants with the ratio of binding energies of each bond for a crude estimate, using $m_{\mathrm{H}} = 1$ and $m_{\mathrm{F}} = 19 $, and $\omega_{\mathrm{CH}}=90.89 \mathrm{THz}$ from the previous task we obtain $\omega_{\mathrm{CF}} = 24.0 \mathrm{THz}$ .
-This is of the same magnitude as the frequency of the 15th mode.

 ## Vibrations in crystals: basic theory
 Similar to electrons in crystals (whose wavefunctions are described by Bloch's theorem), vibrations in crystals have a wave-like character.
 Each vibration in a crystal is described by two labels: its wavevector $\mathbf{q}$ and its band index $\nu$ (similar to electrons in crystals which are described by a wavevector $\mathbf{k}$ and a band index $n$).
 The wavevector describes the propagation direction of the vibration and its spatial periodicity.
 The magnitude of the wavevector is given by